Saffron in Pregnancy: Benefits, Side Effects & More

 2. Hypersensitivity

-In many cases, pregnant women complain of experiencing anxiety, dry mouth, nausea and headaches on having saffron.
+In many cases, pregnant women complain of experiencing anxiety, dry mouth, nausea, and headaches after consuming saffron.
 If you are facing such problems, it is best that you avoid saffron.

 3. Vomiting

 Saffron can also lead to vomiting in some women.
-Vomiting doesn’t just make you feel miserable but deprives you and your baby of essential nutrients.
-So, ensure that you do not have such an adverse reaction to saffron.
+Vomiting doesn’t just make you feel miserable but also deprives you and your baby of essential nutrients.
+Therefore, ensure that you do not experience an adverse reaction to saffron.
 If you do, you must avoid consuming it.

 4. Saffron Poisoning

 Saffron poisoning may occur when a person consumes high doses of saffron, equal to or more than 12g.
-This is characterised by yellowing of skin, eyes, and mucus membranes, numbness, bloody diarrhoea, nose bleeds, bleeding lips, and more.
+This is characterized by yellowing of the skin, eyes, and mucus membranes, numbness, bloody diarrhea, nosebleeds, bleeding gums, and more.

 Also Read: Eating Radish during Pregnancy